pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 And same deal with Return as with ⌃O.

-I also fear we can't make the ⌃B work reliably. gShell grabs that Key Chord to operate a TMux Split of the Tab for ⌃B ⇧%, ⌃B ⇧", ⌃B ↓, ⌃B ↑, ⌃B X. etc.
+I also fear we can't make the ⌃B work reliably. gCloud Shell grabs that Key Chord to operate a TMux Split of the Tab for ⌃B ⇧%, ⌃B ⇧", ⌃B ↓, ⌃B ↑, ⌃B X. etc.
 We could grab that Key Chord to operate a TMux Split of the Tab someday too, just to make our Turtle Logo look & feel alike in more places